lagbolt/catalog-errors/LC/README.md

 ## Step 0

-There is -- or should be -- a symbolic link from this folder to the lib folder in the repo.
-Make sure it's there.
+There is a symbolic link from this folder to the lib folder in the repo.

+IF YOU DOWNLOAD A ZIP OF THIS REPOSITORY ON WINDOWS rather than cloning it, the 'lib' symbolic link in the LC folder will be broken and you will have to fix it.

 ## Step 1